-The best designs often look wrong to users.
+The best designs often look wrong.
 They appear unexceptional.
 They don’t show off.
 They don’t push our technical skills to the limit.
 They leave out things we expect.
 They don’t reflect the latest trends.

 “It almost looks unfinished.”